ginogeorgiev/Unity-Prototyping-Toolkit/docs/Q2 Quick Start Guide.md

 - PrototypingToolkit/Options/Audio/Prefabs/Audio_Slider
 - reference the Sound_VolumeFloatVariable

-And we have to add the AudioSettingsManager to our scene
+And we have to add the AudioDataManager to our scene
-- PrototypingToolkit/Audio/Prefabs/AudioSettingsManager
+- PrototypingToolkit/Audio/Prefabs/AudioDataManager
-- also right-click in the hierarchy under PrototypingToolkit/AudioSettingsManager
+- also right-click in the hierarchy under PrototypingToolkit/AudioDataManager

 *And that is it now we have a prototype on which we can iterate on.*